 Settlement Agreements are legally binding agreements between an employer and an employee, formerly known as a Compromise Agreement.
-Whether you are an employer letting staff go or an employee about to lose your job, Settlement Agreement advice from a solicitor is essential.
+Whether you are an employer letting staff go or an employee about to lose your job, obtaining Settlement Agreement advice from a specialist Settlement Agreements solicitor is essential.

-A Settlement Agreement allows for a clean break of the employment relationship where the employee agrees to waive their right to bring claims in return for an agreed sum, or compensation.
-Generally speaking, employers can pay the first £30,000 compensation for the Settlement Agreement tax free, but this will not apply to all payments.
+A Settlement Agreement allows for a clean break of the employment relationship where you as the employee agree to waive your right to bring claims in return for an agreed sum or compensation.
+Generally speaking, your employer can pay the first £30,000 compensation for the Settlement Agreement tax free, but this will not apply to all payments.
 Tax on Settlement Agreement differs according to a range of considerations.

 How Settlement Agreement payments are treated for tax purposes will depend on the basis on which they are paid.

 All payments made for the period up to the point that the contract of employment ends are subject to deductions of tax and national insurance in the normal way.

 Very often, you will have holiday owing to you when your employment ends.
 Payments made in lieu of holiday are taxable.

 Since April 2018, any payment in lieu of notice related to a Settlement Agreement must be subject to tax and national insurance deductions.

 The government has created a statutory formula that should be applied to ensure that any outstanding notice pay due is paid subject to tax and national insurance.

 Unless you have worked your full notice period, a Settlement Agreement should clearly state the amount of the payment in lieu of notice due.

 Generally, the legal fees incurred in instructing a lawyer to advise an employee on a Settlement Agreement will be paid by the employer, and the employee will not pay tax on these.